 A few reviewers mentioned that this product seemed to cause their eyes to sting.

 A deep-cleansing mask made with just 100% natural Bentonite clay.

 Powdered clay is mixed with water or apple cider vinegar and can be used as a face mask to cleanse pores.
 Can also be used for other purposes such as a foot soak or insect bite treatment.
 Fragrance-free.
 Comes in a 1-lb container.

 Skin does tend to be red for a little while after use.

-Takes a long time to dry.
+This product takes a long time to dry.

 Uses ingredients such as Dead Sea mud minerals, jojoba oil, and vitamin E that cleanse and hydrate the skin, minimize the size of pores, and reduce excess oil for clearer skin.
 Exfoliates and purifies.
-Comes in an 8.8-ounce-jar.
+Comes in an 8.8-ounce jar.
 Formulated without ingredients such as alcohol, parabens, and sulfates.

 May not be the best choice for sensitive skin.

 This peel-off mask is easily removed once it’s sat for long enough to do its thing.